List of He-Man and the Masters of the Universe characters: Castle Grayskullman

-Castle Grayskullman was created for the Masters of the Universe Classics by life long MOTU enthusiast Daniel Benedict after winning the 30th Anniversary "Create-A-Character" contest.
+Castle Grayskullman was created for the Masters of the Universe Classics by lifelong MOTU enthusiast Daniel Benedict after winning the 30th Anniversary "Create-A-Character" contest.
 The action figure's swords are based upon the original Castle Grayskull playset's flag symbols and his shield is based upon the emblem on the Castle's Jawbridge.

 During the Second Ultimate Battleground, Hordak and King Hiss' grand army pressed in against the allied heroes of Eternia.
 Reaching out through the Orb of Power that is hidden deep inside Castle Grayskull, He-Man and Teela (who is the new Sorceress of Castle Grayskull) used an unrepeatable spell to call upon the Powers of Grayskull and infuse life into the very walls of the castle itself.
 Rising from the castle's hidden Chamber of Defense, Castle Grayskullman marched into battle swinging his dual swords of power where he helped to turn the tide.